Roundtable on Sustainable Palm Oil

 - Communications & Claims

-The RSPO’s Secretariat is based in Kuala Lumpur, Malaysia and runs the non-profit’s everyday operations.
-The Secretariat is responsible for things such as responding to the needs of RSPO members, arranging Roundtable meetings and General Assemblies, and organizing meetings for the Board of Governors.
+The RSPO’s Secretariat, located in Kuala Lumpur, Malaysia, runs the non-profit’s everyday operations.
+The Secretariat is responsible for responding to RSPO members, arranging Roundtable meetings and General Assemblies and organizing meetings for the Board of Governors.
 The Secretariat is also responsible for managing the charity’s Standing Committees and Working Groups.

-The Roundtable on Sustainable Palm Oil’s Standing Committees, Working Groups, and Task Forces were created to motivate the non-profit’s members to address the challenges involved with the RSPO’s mission and develop solutions to them.
+The Roundtable on Sustainable Palm Oil created the Standing Committees, Working Groups and Task Forces to motivate the non-profit’s members to address the challenges involved with the RSPO’s mission and develop solutions to them.
 Membership in a Standing Committee is voluntary and the Board of Governors can change the composition of any of its committees if doing so will help the group serve the RSPO more effectively.
-Committees and Working Groups are made up of at least one member from each of the key stakeholder groups listed above.
+Committees and Working Groups contain at least one member from each of the key stakeholder groups listed above.

-Working Groups and Task Forces are created on an as-needed basis.
+The RSPO creates Working Groups and Task Forces on an as-needed basis.
 The RSPO’s current Working Groups include the following:

 - Smallholders Working Group

 - Biodiversity and High Conservation Values for Certification Working Group

 The following Task Forces are currently active within the Roundtable on Sustainable Palm Oil:

 The Roundtable on Sustainable Palm Oil is important because of the work it does and the millions of lives its work impacts.
 The RSPO sets guidelines for sustainable palm oil production with limited impact on the environment and the communities in which people live.
 In 2005, the non-profit drafted the Principles and Criteria for Sustainable Palm Oil Production, which was officially released for use in 2007.
 The RSPO maintains updates to this document, as recent as 2022, which includes updated Supply Chain Requirements.